Our Yoga

 • space for quiet awareness or reflection

-Classes vary in pace but consistently prioritise presence, accessibility, and nervous system support.
+Classes vary in pace from Gentle Hatha, to General Hatha Restorative and Hatha Flow, but consistently prioritise presence, accessibility, and nervous system support.
 Options are always offered so students can practise in a way that suits their body, energy, and stage of life.

 A Balanced and Responsive Practice